Business Administration B.S.BA.

 Business Concentration Requirements

-Fifteen credits (five courses) for Accounting, Business Analytics, and Marketing concentrations.
-The Finance concentration is sixteen credits, which includes completion of BUS 3800, one credit Green Mountain Investment Fund.
-Students are required to earn an overall grade-point average of at least a 2.00 in their concentration courses.
-One course can double-dip between an Interdisciplinary Theme and the Business Concentration.
-Students who select a second concentration can double-dip one applicable course between the two concentrations.
-At least three of the five (3-credit) concentration courses must be completed at UVM.
-Students must select one of the following concentrations by the end of their Sophomore year:
+Fifteen credits (five courses) for Accounting, Business Analytics, and Marketing concentrations; sixteen credits (six courses) for Finance concentration.
+A student is required to earn an overall grade-point average of at least a 2.00 in the concentration courses.
+One course can count toward an Interdisciplinary Theme and the Business Concentration.
+A student who selects a second Business Concentration can count one applicable course toward both concentrations.
+At least three of the five (3-credit) courses in each Business Concentration must be completed at UVM.
+A student selects one of the following Business concentrations by the end of the second year:

 Accounting Concentration